Ayushij7119/Air-Passenger-Time-Series-Analysis/README.md

-# Air-Passengers-Time-Series-Forcasting-
+# Air-Passengers-Time-Series-Analysis-
 Object:
-This Project is developed to forcast the changes in Number of Air Passengers travel per day and what may be the estimated rise or increase in thier numbers.
+This Project is developed to Analysis the changes in Number of Air Passengers travel per day and what may be the estimated rise or increase in thier numbers.